 Solution 3 – Change USB Selective Suspend Settings

-- Press Windows Key + S and choose Power Options.
+- Open Control Panel and and choose Power Options.

 Since we’re speaking about Power Options, we should mention that some users have reported that issues with ports are fixed after disabling Fast Startup, so you may want to try that as well.